PoisotLab/manuscript-template/manuscript.md

 bibliography: [references.bib]
 ---

-This template uses recent versions of `pandoc` and `pandoc-crosserf` to faciltate the referencing of equations, figures, and tables within the text.
+This template uses recent versions of `pandoc` and `pandoc-crossref` to faciltate the referencing of equations, figures, and tables within the text.
 For example, the following equation